Skip to content

 Premise Health Activation

-Premise Health will be hosting a tabling event regarding Annual Physicals on Thursday, August 28 on Floor 2B near the G elevator bank from 11:30 a.m. – 1:30 p.m.
-A yearly exam is your chance to get a clear picture of your health and connect with your provider.
-Stop by to talk with the team about scheduling your yearly checkup, as no pre-registration is required!
+In honor of Heart Health Awareness Month, Premise Health will be hosting a tabling event on Thursday, February 26 on Floor 2B near the G elevator bank from 11:30 a.m. - 1:30 p.m.
+All are welcome and no registration is required!

 Sign Up Here